Medical-Intelligence-One/Critical-Path/README.md

 Develop a flexible framework for applying AI in healthcare and a set of use cases that prove value as defined by key stakeholders.

 ### Current top priorities
+- Fulfill Dr. Stein's use case
+    - Develop a reasoning framework
+    - Develop a knowledge model
+    - Fine-tune GPT3 for the knowledge model
+    - Collect all relevant literature
+    - Extract relationships from relevant literature
+    - Import GPT-extracted relationships into the graph
+    - Test the system on MIMIC-III patients
+    - Demo for Dr. Stein

 ### Trail markers